 No sales will be made in person at the licensed premises and members of the public will not be permitted to attend the premises to place or collect their orders.
-Liquor will be stored in a third-party secure location
+Liquor will not be stored on site.

 2. Mitigation of potential negative impacts